NETWAYS/gitlab-training/day1/00_Organisation/01_Intro.md

 * Name and Company
 * Your role and or daily business
-* Any previous experiences with git
+* Any previous experiences with Git
 * Your expectations for this training

 !SLIDE subsection